trvinh/trvinh.github.io/_posts/2019-08-30-experience-on-submitting-first-bioconductor-package.markdown

 # How to create an R package
 This [book of Hadley Wickham](http://r-pkgs.had.co.nz) is an excellent resource for learning about creating an R package.
 It will guide you from explaining the package structure to describing each individual component of a package that one needs to build.
 Or this [post](https://masalmon.eu/2017/12/11/goodrpackages/) shows you how to develop a good R package.
 I suggest you should read it first before starting.

-Some important things I have learned and experienced during developing my first [R package](https://bioc.ism.ac.jp/packages/devel/bioc/html/PhyloProfile.html) are:
+Some important things I have learned are:
 * Write good documentation, including [man pages](http://r-pkgs.had.co.nz/man.html) for all the functions and [vignettes](http://r-pkgs.had.co.nz/vignettes.html) for the package. `man` file, or manual for a function, need to be detailed.
 Beside describing the purpose of the function and meaning of function's parameters (arguments), one needs to give also the data types of input and output, and an (should be runable) example showing the usage of that function.
 A `vignette` is, different from the `man` files, used for explaining the details of the whole package, as well as for demonstrating some *real* use-cases using the package.
 * Test the functions with `testthat`
 * Use [continuous integration](https://docs.travis-ci.com/user/for-beginners/) (such as [travis-ci](https://travis-ci.com/)) for automatically build and test code changes